mdavids/ntptools/ntptraf2/README.md

 Wireshark and Tshark are also great tools for peeking in NTP traffic!
 Here are some examples:

-Who are we sendint KoD RATE packets too?
+Who are we sending KoD RATE packets too?
 ```
 tshark -i eth0 -f 'udp and port 123' -Y ntp.refid==52:41:54:45 -Tfields -e ip.dst -e ntp.refid
 ```